xavierleroy/cryptokit/README.md

 ## Requirements

 * OCaml 4.02 or more recent.
-* The Dune build system.
+* The Dune build system, version 2.0 or more recent.
 * The Zarith library, version 1.4 or more recent.
 * The Zlib C library, version 1.1.3 or up is recommended.
 If it is not installed on your system (look for libz.a or libz.so), get it from http://www.gzip.org/, or indicate in the Makefile that you do not have it.
 If you are running Linux or BSD or MacOS, your distribution provides precompiled binaries for this library.
 * If the operating system does not provide the `/dev/random` device for random number generation, consider installing the [EGD](http://egd.sourceforge.net/) entropy gathering daemon.
 Without `/dev/random` nor EGD, this library cannot generate cryptographically-strong random data nor RSA keys.
 The remainder of the library still works, though.